chawlatanya/Sachin-Tendulkar-Career-Analysis/README.md

 ```node server.js```
 Run the React Application
 ```npm start```
-The application opens up in the browser.
+The application opens up in the browser.<br/>
 Each country he has ever played with (except Bermuda) is marked with a color that represents his Win Ratio(%) against that country.
 Win Ratio is calculated using the formula : (No. of Wins/Total matches played against a nation) X 100
 Clicking on a marked country in the map shows its corresponding year-wise batting score analysis.